Sazzy Falak

-Sazlini binti Shamsul Falak (born 10 March 1981) or professionally known as Sazzy Falak is a Malaysian actress, TV host, entrepreneur and fashion icon.
+Sazlini binti Datuk Shamsul Falak (born 10 March 1981) or professionally known as Sazzy Falak is a Malaysian actress, TV host, entrepreneur and fashion icon.
 She is best known for her breakthrough role as Shasha in the 2005 film Gol & Gincu, for which she won the Best Supporting Actress Award at the 19th Malaysia Film Festival, as well as for being the host for Season 1 of the Asian spin-off to Style Network's hit US makeover series How Do I Look?.

 Born and raised in Kuala Lumpur, Malaysia, Sazzy first ventured into the entertainment scene as a teenager in 2000, hosting TV3's Muzik Muzik programme alongside well-known actor and TV host, Benjy.
 In 2002, she became the DJ for local radio station WOW Fm, and also landed her first lead role in a telefilm, Piala Untuk Mama, directed by Osman Ali and broadcast on NTV7.
 Sazzy collaborated with him again the following year, acting in Surat Untuk Bulan.
 She later became the host of Beat TV on Astro Ria in 2004, followed by hosting MTV Juice in Singapore in 2005.

 The success of the film Gol & Gincu spawned a TV series of the same name, in which Sazzy reprised her role for two seasons from 2006 to 2007.
 She also did voice-dubbing for the character Cappy for the Malay version of the animated film Robots on Star Movies whilst picking up hosting duties for Blast Off! on hitz.tv in 2006, and also starred in an Indo-Malaysian collaboration film Tipu Kanan Tipu Kiri.

 Early life

-Sazzy was born on March 10, 1980, in Kuala Lumpur, to Datuk Shamsul Falak Kadir and Datin Lilly Rahim.
+Sazzy was born on 10 March 1981, in Kuala Lumpur, to Datuk Shamsul Falak Kadir and Datin Lilly Rahim.
 She is of Arab, Minangkabau and Malays ancestry.
 She is the eldest of three siblings, and spent her childhood growing up in Kampung Melayu Ampang, Selangor.

 Her parents divorced when she was 8 and later both remarried.
 Growing up under these circumstances forced her to assume a mature role at a young age, which Sazzy attributes her later success in life to.
 Her father emphasized education, which drove Sazzy to excel at school.

 Sazzy was drawn to acting from a young age, and had her first lesson in theatre at 11 years old.
 In the following years, she received training from renowned actor, Joe Hasham.